zubyj/tipping-calculator/README.md

 For when you're splitting the bill with some friends.
 Just enter the total amount and the tip percentage.
 The app will calculate how much each person owes.

-The app will also predict how much you enjoyed your food with a funny image.
+The calculator will also predict your mood with a funny image based on your tip percentage.

 <p>
   <a href="http://zubyj.me/projects/to-do-list/">